 Crunchy and creamy Thai flavors in this simple to make Forbidden Rice® Salad (black rice salad) with Mango, Bok Choy and Coconut Curried Dressing.
 It’s meal prep easy, hearty and so satisfying!
 This recipe is vegetarian, vegan and gluten free.

-New to forbidden rice?
+New to Forbidden Rice®?
 I was a few years back.
 But I spied this beautiful black grain at our Co-op’s bulk section and since it was new to me, I had to give it a go.
 It has become a pantry staple and for good reason.

-Forbidden rice has the same amount of the antioxident anthrocyanin as blueberries!
+Black rice has the same amount of the antioxident anthrocyanin as blueberries!

 It has a nutty, mild flavor with a texture similar to that of short grain brown rice.
 When cooked, its color turns a deep rich purple hue.
 Because of its dark color, forbidden rice makes vibrant veggies show off their flashy color when mixed together.